 Transferred financial assets that do not qualify for derecognition mainly include debt securities lent to counterparties under securities lending agreements.
 The counterparties are allowed to sell or repledge those securities lent under agreements to repurchase in the absence of default by the Group, but has an obligation to return the securities at the maturity of the contract.
 The Group has determined that it retains substantially all the risks and rewards of these securities and therefore has not derecognized them.
-As at 31 December 2016, the carrying value of debt securities lent to counterparties was RMB36,577 million (as at 31 December 2015: RMB9,804 million).
+As at 31 December 2015, the carrying value of debt securities lent to counterparties was RMB9,804 million (the Group and the Bank 2014: Nil).